-Your computer supports up to two storage drives.
+Your computer supports up to one storage drive (hard disk drives, hybrid drives, or solid-state drives).

 To view the amount of storage drive space, do the following:

 - 1. Depending on your Windows version, do one of the following: - For Windows 7: Click the Start button to open the Start menu.
 Right-click Computer, and then click Manage. - For Windows 10: Right-click the Start button to open the Start context menu. - 2.
 Click Disk Management.